-Manuscripts for which a student is the first author and are published and may serve as chapters of the thesis.
+Published manuscripts for which a student is the first or co-first author may serve as chapters of the thesis.
 Reformatting of these chapters will be necessary to ensure a uniform format (text, references, figures, tables).
 In addition, students must receive approval for the content and organization of the dissertation by her/his mentor and dissertation committee members in advance of writing.

-While not a program requirement, the NGP expects that all students will have at least one first author publication prior to their dissertation defense.
-This achievement is important for professional development and postgraduate success for obtaining academic or private sector positions.
-The annual IDP should set goals to achieve first author publications prior to the dissertation defense
+While not a program requirement, the NGP expects that all students will have at least one first author, original data publication prior to their dissertation defense.
+Irrespective of your professional goals, your research publications contribute greatly to postgraduate success for obtaining academic or private sector positions.
+Your annual IDP should set goals to achieve first author publications prior to the dissertation defense.